 External development expenses for IMO-2125 decreased by \$1.1 million, or 33%, from \$3.3 million in 2008 to \$2.2 million in 2009.
-The decrease in IMO-2125 expenses in 2009 compared to 2008 was primarily attributable to higher manufacturing costs in 2008 to \$2.2 million in 100-2125, which decrease in IMO-2125 in anticipation of our Phase I clinical trials and a decrease in costs for nonclinical safety studies of IMO-2125, which decreased because a lower level of nonclinical safety and manufacturing activity was required to support the clinical trials ongoing during 2009.
-This decrease was partially offset by an increase in costs related to our Phase I clinical trials to assess the safety of IMO-2125 in combination with ribavirin in treatment-naïve HCV patterts, which we initiated in October 2009.
-External development expenses for IMO-2125 increased by \$2.1 million, or 175%, from \$1.2 million in 2008.
-The increase in IMO-2125 is not assess in 2008 compared to 2007 was primarily attributable to manufacturing IMO-2125, our Phase I clinical trial of IMO-2125 in null responder HCV patients, which we commenced in September 2007, and costs for nonclinical safety studies of IMO-2125 initiated after the May 2007 submission to the United States Food and Drug Administration, or FDA, of the IMO-2125 INVESTIGATION.
+The decrease in IMO-2125 expenses in 2009 compared to 2008 was primarily attributable to higher manufacturing costs in 2008 associated with producing IMO-2125 in anticipation of our Phase I clinical trials and a decrease in costs for nonclinical safety studies of IMO-2125, which decreased because a lower level of nonclinical safety and manufacturing activity was required to support the clinical trials ongoing during 2009.
+This decrease was partially offset by an increase in costs related to our Phase I clinical trial to assess the safety of IMO-2125 in combination with ribavirin in treatment-naïve HCV patients, which we initiated in October 2009.

-In May 2007, we submitted an IND application for IMO-2125 to the FDA.
-In September 2007, we initiated a Phase 1 clinical trial of IMO-2125 in patients with genotype 1 chronic HCV infection who had no response to a prior regimen of the current standard of care therapy.
-We refer to these patients as null responder HCV patients.
-The clinical trial is currently being conducted at six sites in the United States.
-In the trial, we are enrolling cohorts of ten patients.
-The clinical trial is currently being conducted at six sites in the United States.
-In the trial, we are enrolling cohorts of ten patients at escalating IMO-2125 dose levels.
-To date, we have enrolled patients in four cohorts, evaluating IMO-2125 at 0.04 mg/kg/week, 0.08 mg/kg/week, 0.16 mg/kg/week and 0.32 mg/kg/week.
-Based on interim results from these cohorts, we extended the trial to a fifth dose level and are currently enrolling patients in a fifth cohort at 0.48 mg/kg/week.
-Of the ten patients in a cohort, eight are randomized to receive IMO-2125 to the Core triatent and two are randomized to receive placebo treatment.
-Patients receive a single dose of IMO-2125 at each dose level.
-We are also evaluating the effects of IMO-2125 on HCV RNA levels and on immune system activation in this trial.
+In May 2007, we submitted an Investigational New Drug, or IND, application for IMO-2125 to the United States Food and Drug Administration, or FDA.
+In September 2007, we initiated a Phase 1 clinical trial of IMO-2125 in patients with genotype 1 chronic HCV infection who had no response to a prior regimen of the current standard of care therapy specified by the protocol as patients who failed to achieve a 2 log10 reduction in HCV viral load after at least 12 weeks of treatment with the current standard of care therapy.
+HCV viral load refers to the concentration of virus in the blood.
+A log10 reduction means a decrease in virus concentration to 10% of the original concentration.
+A 2 log10 reduction means a decrease to 1% of the original concentration.
+We refer to these patients as null-responder HCV patients.
+The clinical trial was conducted at a total of eleven sites in the United States with a total of 58 patients.
+In the trial, we enrolled cohorts of ten patients at escalating IMO-2125 dose levels of 0.04 mg/kg/week, 0.08 mg/kg/week, 0.16 mg/kg/week, 0.32 mg/kg/week, and 0.48 mg/kg/week.
+Of the ten patients in a cohort, eight were randomized to receive IMO-2125 treatment and two were randomized to receive placebo treatment.
+Patients received a single dose of IMO-2125 or placebo once per week by subcutaneous injection for four weeks.
+Based on interim results from these cohorts, we enrolled seven additional patients who received 0.16 mg/kg of IMO-2125 twice weekly for four weeks.
+The primary objective of the trial was to assess the safety of IMO-2125 at each dose level.
+We also evaluated the effects of IMO-2125 on HCV RNA levels and on immune system activation in this trial.
+We presented results from the Phase 1 clinical trial of IMO-2125 in null-responder HCV patients at scientific meetings in April 2010 and in October 2010.